 - R617 Power radio as specified Part 2.
 The device supplying power to the wireless bridge per R616 must be connected to either: - A. the designated supply terminals at the end of the PDP, as shown in Figure 8-13.
-With the exception of a single CTR Electronics Pneumatics Control Module (PCM, P/N am-2858) or REV Robotics Pneumatic Hub (PH, P/N REV-11-1852), no other electrical load shall be connected to these PDP terminals.
+With the exception of a single CTR Electronics Pneumatics Control Module (PCM, P/N am-2858) or REV Robotics Pneumatic Hub (PH, P/N REV-11-1852), no other electrical load shall be connected to these PDP terminals,

-Figure 8-13 VRM, PCM, and RPM power source on a PDP
+Figure 8-13 VRM, PCM, RPM, and Radio power source on a PDP

-B. the terminals of 1 of the non-switchable fused channels on the PDH (20,21,22) with a 10A fuse installed in the associated fuse holder.
-No other electrical load shall be connected to that channel.
+B. the terminals of the non-switchable fused channels on the PDH (20,21,22) with a 10A fuse or circuit breaker installed in the associated fuse holder.
+No other electrical load shall be connected to that channel, or

-Figure 8-14 VRM and RPM power source on a PDH
+Figure 8-14 VRM/RPM/Radio power source on a PDH